TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 We therefore deem it as critical to explore the alignment of more than two modalities with an end-to-end self-supervised learning approach so that our philosophy of general modality-invariant representations can be fully realized.

-*Positional Encoding*\
-We initialized our multimodal model with components from pretrained unimodal models, which were Data2Vec2 @data2vec2 for the image encoder and BERT @bert for the text encoder.
-The representations of these models were they passed seperately through a shared Transformer encoder.
-However, we only briefly considered what implications this has for the shared Transformer encoder: We introduced a learnable token-type embedding, which is used to distinguish between both modalities (see @token_type_embeddings), which is especially important for the self-attention mechanism of the Transformer as the sequence of representations has an inherently different meaning for each modality: 1D for text and 2D for images.

-A part of these sequences are the positional encodings of the image and text encoder, respectively.
-These positional encodings are used to provide the Transformer with information about the position of each token in the sequence.
-However, the positional encodings of the image and text encoder are of a different type.
-While the positional encodings of the text encoder (BERT) are learnable representations for each position, so a learnable absolute positional encoding, the positional encoding of the image encoder (Data2Vec2) is a fixed sinusoidal positional encoding.
-Therefore, the shared Transformer encoder not only has to account for the difference between the modalities, but also for the difference in positional encodings.
-In contrast, other vision-langaue models like BEiT-3 @beit3 or VLMo @vlmo use the same positional encoding for both modalities, so it would also be worth investigating the impact of using the same positional encoding for both modalities.

-A caveat of using the same positional encoding type for both modalities is that it greatly restricts the flexibility of the choice of the pretrained unimodal models we use to initialize the modality-specific encoders.
-One would have to find pretrained unimodal models that all use the same positional encoding type, which becomes increasingly difficult with more modalities.

-*Modality-Specific Bias*\

-//*Fine-Grained Alignment*\